 In the context of student to student sexual offending it is important to remember that staff have a duty of care towards all students involved, including the alleged victim, the child alleged to have engaged in the offence and any other students who may have been affected.

-Student Incident and Recovery Unit (SIRU)
+Incident Management and Support Unit

-Responding to sexual behaviour in children under 10
+Reponding to sexual behaviour in children under 10

 Most children and young people are likely to engage in some level of age-appropriate sexual behaviour as part of their development.
 Sexual behaviour can present itself along a broad continuum, with research suggesting that only a small number of children and young people develop problem sexual behaviour.